-The number of claims for general liability and the total claims expense for general liability has declined over the reporting periods noted.
-The number of claims has declined by 20 percent in 2007 over 2006, dropping from 1,261 to 1,004.
-The total claims expense also declined through 2007, from \$5.9 million to \$1.4 million or 77 percent.
+The number of claims for general liability and the total claims expense for general liability have declined over the reporting periods noted.
+The number of claims has declined by 23 percent through 2007 over the same time period in 2006, dropping from 1,070 to 829.
+The total claims expense also declined through 2007, from \$4.7 million to \$90,000, or 98 percent.

 The decrease in number of claims filed between 2004 and 2005 is largely attributable to a substantial reduction in pothole claims in the urban areas as SRI began.
 The number of claims filed in 2006 increased over 2005 because of a chip seal job in the Springfield area, which resulted in over 400 claims.
-The number of claims has decreased due to better results with chip seal projects.
+The number of claims has decreased year to date, partly due to better results with chip seal projects.

 The claims expenses increased substantially in 2005 as MoDOT received approximately 70 additional lawsuits immediately prior to the effective date of tort reform legislation.
-The expense represents MoDOT's best estimate of the future liability attached to each claim and has been and will continue to be adjusted over the life of the claims.
-Actual claims expenses have decreased significantly due to settlement of cases below their reserves and the dismissals of lawsuits.
-The costs for 2007 have dropped significantly, primarily due to the positive results of litigated cases with high reserves.
+The expense represents the best estimate of the future liability attached to each claim and has been and will continue to be adjusted over the life of the claims.
+Our actual claims expenses have decreased significantly due to settlement of cases below their reserves and the dismissals of lawsuits.